Family Game Night (game show): Guesstures Free Fall

 In Guesstures Free Fall, a variation of the charades game Guesstures, one parent member of the family has two minutes to guess things or actions mimed by the other three family members, each suspended in mid-air by wires.
 10 points are awarded for each correct answer, but if the family member who guesses decides to pass on an item or if the family member who mimes talks or makes an illegal sound while doing so, the miming player is then lowered, freefall-style, behind the Guesstures barrier.
 The answer is then revealed, and another of the family members suspended in mid-air gets to mime.
 The family with the most points wins the round.
 Ties are broken by determining which family had the fewest passes.

 A subsequent rules change for this game had the time limit reduced to 45 seconds, with all three family members acting out things or actions for the fourth member to guess.
 The same scoring rules remained in effect.
 At the 30-second mark, one of the family members is lowered, followed by another at the 15-second mark.
 Passing is allowed only 3 times.

 A later rule change doubled the time limit to 90 seconds, with each family member being given 30 seconds to act out progressively harder words.
 In the first 30 seconds, the younger child will act out words for 10 points each.
 In the middle 30, the older child will act out 20-point words, and in the last 30 seconds, the adult will act out words for 30 points each.
 Guessers are still only allowed 3 passes.

 The 2-minute version of Guesstures Free Fall continued for the second season, with the addition of a short fanfare playing once three members from each family rise in mid-air.
 Guessers are allowed infinite passes.

 Operation Relay

 Operation Relay is where the families take turns in family order to get the pieces from Cavity Sam using tongs.
 If they hit the edge, the person is buzzed and has to go to the end of the line.
-If they get the piece, they have to limbo under bones (called the "limbone"), walk across two balance beams, jump over two hurdles, then go through a giant tissue box.
+If they get the piece, they have to limbo under a giant bone (called the "limbone"), walk across two balance beams, jump over two hurdles, then go through a giant tissue box (in the first episode the game was featured in, the hurdles were not used and the balance beam was longer).
 If they do something wrong they do not get the points.
 If they trip over or miss an obstacle, they have to go to the end of the line.
 Each family is given 2 or 2½ minutes, with the family scoring the most points winning the game.
 If a tie occurs the family with the fewest buzzes from Sam is the winner.